Karthikeyan-S-developer/Agentic-AI-coding-platform/README.md

 # Agentic AI Challenge Platform

-This is a MERN stack application for an Agentic AI Challenge Platform.
+This is a MERN stack application for an Agentic AI Challenge Platform - https://github.com/Karthikeyan-S-developer/Agentic-AI-coding-platform

 ## Setup